National Wrestling Alliance: R. Bruce Tharpe and International Wrestling Corp. (2012–2017)

-Billy Corgan and Lightning One Inc. (2017–present)
+Billy Corgan and Lightning One, Inc. (2017–present)

 2017–2019: Acquisition and relaunch

 On May 1, 2017, it was reported that Billy Corgan, lead singer of the Smashing Pumpkins, had agreed to purchase the NWA, including its name, rights, trademarks and championship belts.
 The report was confirmed by Tharpe that same day.
 Over the following weeks, the NWA trademarks were moved from Tharpe's International Wrestling Corp. over to Corgan's Lightning One, Inc. production company.
-According to multiple sources, as part of his acquisition of the NWA, Corgan would also purchase Tharpe's stake in the NWA's "On Demand" VOD service and licensing of the Paul Boesch wrestling library.
+According to multiple sources, as part of his acquisition of the NWA, Corgan also purchased Tharpe's stake in the NWA's "On Demand" VOD service and licensing of the Paul Boesch wrestling library.
 Corgan's ownership of the NWA took effect on October 1, 2017.
 All licenses granted by Tharpe to use the NWA branding expired the previous day, putting Corgan in complete control of both the brand and its championships.

 On September 23, 2017, Nick Aldis made his debut for Championship Wrestling from Hollywood and challenged Tim Storm for the NWA World Heavyweight Championship.
 The match took place on November 12 and saw Storm retain the title.
-This was the first title match under the new NWA regime headed by Billy Corgan.
+This was the first title match under the new NWA regime headed by Corgan.
 On December 9, Aldis defeated Storm in a rematch at Cage of Death 19 to become the new NWA World Heavyweight Champion, making him the second British-born champion after Gary Steele.